NathaanTFM/as3-perlin/README.md

 # as3-perlin
 Accurate recreation of AS3 perlin noise function

 ## Accuracy

 This library has been tested with over 15k randomly generated Perlin Noises (check the `test` directory for more information).

-The only mismatches happened when Flash gave up on rendering the bitmap because there were too many octaves.
-The library does NOT behave that way, as you have to get every pixel separately with the `generatePerlinNoise` function (whereas Flash does it all at once).
+Flash sometimes has trouble rendering the bitmap when there are too many octaves.
+The library also behaves that way, but you can disable it by defining `PERLIN_FIX_OVERFLOW` at build time.

 ![perlin noise with right part missing](images/lazy.png)